Introduction to Ecological Trajectory Analysis (ETA)

 ## 3 1.1345910 0.5714490

-DSPD is a symmetrized distance.
-To calculate non-symmetric distances one uses (see eq.
+SPD, DSPD and TSPD are symmetrized by default.
+To calculate non-symmetric distances one uses, for example (see eq.
 11 in De Cáceres et al. 2019):

 trajectoryDistances(x, distance.type = "DSPD", symmetrization = NULL)